 So arm yourself in case you meet one of “those people” who just have to tell you a horror story and keep this book with you.
 I used it multiple times to calm myself down after some well-meaning person talked to me a freaked me out.
 It’s worth every penny.

 If you work out regularly chances are you may need to modify some things.
 But it is a good idea to check with your doctor/midwife before continuing.
 If you are not regularly working out you may want to consider adding some more daily movement to your routine.

 Physical movement helps in all stages of life, but at this point it can help control nausea, excessive weight gain and helps build your endurance for labor and delivery.

 I work sitting down MOST of the day, I’m at a computer.
 So for me I bought a FitBit and started increasing my steps in order to increase my fitness.
 I also do some light yoga, so I asked my Care Provider if there was anything I should stop doing and modified from there.

 Evaluate what and how you are eating

-Most of us know that eating healty during our pregnancy is important to our little’s health.
+Most of us know that eating healthy during our pregnancy is important to our little’s health.
 But did you know there are ways to make healthy eating easier in your busy day?

 It will be even more challenging if you are not familiar with things like meal planning, freezer meals, and food prepping.
 So you want to start researching now to see what will work for you.

-Here are some of my favourite links that I’ve learned more about meal planing and prepping from in the last few days then I knew before, and they are all begginner friendly, simple to use, and designed by Mom’s like you and me who are crazy busy.
+Here are some of my favorite links that I’ve learned more about meal planning and prepping from in the last few days then I knew before, and they are all beginner-friendly, simple to use and designed by Mom’s like you and me who are crazy busy.

 Enjoy your pregnancy